-An adolescent subjected to sexual abuse wants to be believed and wants the abuse to stop.
+A child subjected to sexual abuse wants to be believed and wants the abuse to stop.

-Refer to the Resources section for details on the Surakshith App and Bal Suraksha App and Enfold's videos on how to talk with children and adolescents about personal safety, how to speak with a child or adolescent if there is suspicion of sexual abuse, what can be done to create safer spaces for children and adolescents and hold the perpetrators responsible and accountable.
+Refer to the Resources section for details on the Surakshith App and Bal Suraksha App and Enfold's videos on how to talk with children about personal safety, how to speak with a child if there is suspicion of sexual abuse, what can be done to create safer spaces for children and hold the perpetrators responsible and accountable.